For more information about applying to the MS program, kindly visit the Yale Graduate School of Arts and Sciences website.

 Like the PhD, the MS in Public Health is offered through the department’s affiliation with the Graduate School of Arts and Sciences.
 The Graduate Studies Executive Committee and the director of graduate studies are responsible for overseeing the progress of these students.
 For more information, please contact the Melanie Elliot at 203-785-6383.

-A limited number of merit scholarships are occasionally available to MS students in Biostatistics.
-There is no separate application process.
-All applicants are considered for these limited scholarships (up to $5,000 per year conditional upon maintaining excellent academic progress).
-Generally, there is no other financial support for Masters Students, although the opportunity to be a Teaching Fellow is available occasionally in the second year of the program.
+Generally, there is no financial support for Masters Students, although the opportunity to be a Teaching Fellow is available occasionally in the second year of the program.
 Information regarding funding opportunities, financial aid, tuition and living costs, as well as student loans, can be found at http://gsas.yale.edu/office-financial-aid.